SilentNicholas/Database-Uploader/README.md

  - 'Upload to xlsx'(This button upload database table to your computer in compact xlsx format);
  - 'Upload to xls'(This button does the same as above but upload file in format xls);

- If you want to test the application you can ran 2 commands:
+ If you want to test the application you can run 2 commands:
  - php artisan migrate (to creating a table in the database);
  - php artisan db:seed (to fill the table with test data);